|Learn how to understand people's cultures, promote engagement with others, and build strong, diverse communities.

 - Can oppression be stopped by legislation, or does each person have to overcome their individual prejudice, or both?

-- Why do immigrants have to hold onto their own cultures and languages when they come to the United States?
+- Why do immigrants have to hold onto their own cultures and languages?

-- If my group is excluded from the American dream, what can I do?
+- If my group is excluded, what can I do?

 - How do I protect my children from being targeted by racism or sexism other forms of discrimination if I live in a diverse society?
-Shall I send them to Afro-centric school, or a female-only school, or another appropriate school?
+Shall I send them to culturally or racially specific school, or a female-only school, or another appropriate school?

 - If each person overcame their own prejudices, would all the divisions disappear?